Record-setting Shanaka Helps Sri Lanka Level T20 Series Against India - UrduPoint

 Captain Shanaka turned up with his medium-pace bowling for the 20th over to send back Axar and Shivam Mavi, who hit 26 off 15 balls, and take the series into the decider on Saturday in Rajkot.

-"They took the game away from us but still we managed to hold our nerve," said Shanaka, who was named man of the match for his all-round show.

-"Really good to defend the total, especially against India in these conditions."
-Shanaka's batting set up victory as he tore into the Indian attack with his fifty off 20 balls the fastest by a Sri Lankan batsman in the T20 format.
+But it was Shanaka's batting that set up victory as he tore into the Indian attack with his fifty off 20 balls the fastest by a Sri Lankan batsman in the T20 format.

 He beat two stalwarts of Sri Lankan cricket, Mahela Jayawardene and Kumar Sangakkara, both of whom got fifties in 21 balls.